 I was blessed to be born and raised in a Christian home and educated in quality Christian schools through college and what I learned and experience during those years impacted my adult life in many valuable ways.
 Still, my multi-year study of biblical peace opened up new and refreshing insights from the Bible that I had never seen before.
 It gave me a vision for how my faith could and should shape the way I evaluate all that goes on around me, and then how I should respond in thought and in action.

-I hope the blog will appeal to a wide range of readers.
 My desire is to see us all grow as people of faith in our understanding of how we can be peacemakers, shalom-makers, on a daily basis as we interact with the people in our lives and the world in which we live.
 As followers of Jesus, we have a calling to be “agents of hope,” builders of God’s Kingdom in our world which desperately needs reconcilers and healers.
 And, incidentally, those who practice peacemaking also receive peace—shalom: a deep sense of purpose and joy.